dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 ### 1. What is the top five most frequent contributing factors for accidents in NYC?

-For this problem, we first filtered out rows with an unspecified contributing factor.
+For this test, we first filtered out rows with an unspecified contributing factor.
 Next, we perform a groupBy CONTRIBUTING_FACTOR_VEHICLE_1, then a count the number of occurrence of each contributing factor.
 Finally, we order by count and get the top 5